 Elena Dugan and Mathura Umachandran

-Emilio Capettini is Assistant Professor of Classics at the University of California, Santa Barbara, USA.
-His scholarly work has appeared or is forthcoming in Materiali e discussioni per l’analisi dei testi classici, Classical Quarterly, Mnemosyne, and the American Journal of Philology.
+Emilio Capettini is Assistant Professor of Classics at the University of California, Santa Barbara.
+His scholarly work has appeared in Materiali e discussioni per l’analisi dei testi classici, Classical Quarterly, Mnemosyne, and the American Journal of Philology.

-Nancy Sorkin Rabinowitz is Professor Emerita of Comparative Literature at Hamilton College, USA.
-Her publications include Anxiety Veiled: Euripides and the Traffic in Women and Greek Tragedy and many co-edited volumes, including Sex in Antiquity (Routledge, 2014) and From Abortion to Pederasty: Addressing Difficult Topics in the Classics Classroom.
+Nancy Sorkin Rabinowitz is Professor Emerita of Comparative Literature at Hamilton College.
+Her publications include Anxiety Veiled: Euripides and the Traffic in Women (1993), Greek Tragedy (2008), and many co-edited volumes, including Sex in Antiquity (2014) and From Abortion to Pederasty: Addressing Difficult Topics in the Classics Classroom (2014).